system76/docs/content/live-disk.md

 - [Determining if an issue is caused by hardware or software](/articles/hardware-failure/)
 - [Fixing the boot loader](/articles/bootloader)

-A live disk is a handy tool to have around!
+A live disk is a handy tool to have around.
+Support recommends using a live disk when doing hardware troubleshooting.

 ## Downloading the ISO